 - Primary damage-racking moves: jab, forward tilt, up tilt, and down tilt.
 Mario’s jab and tilts are his fastest tools to rack up damage.
 Down tilt in particular can link into another tilt at low percentages, and up tilt can juggle opponents if used repeatedly.
 Put all of Mario’s tilts to great use.

 - Primary KO moves: forward smash and up smash.
-Mario’s smash attacks are both moderately fast and powerful, and can KO at realistic percentages.
+Mario’s smash attacks are moderately fast and powerful, and can KO at realistic percentages.
 When using forward smash, try to hit your amiibo with the tip of the flame in order to inflict the most damage and knockback.
 Meanwhile, up smash is best used as an aerial punish.

 When your amiibo finally reaches Level 50, its training will truly begin.
-Just like a real player, amiibo need match experience and practice against different characters and stages.
-When you are finished training your amiibo, we will move on to the most important section of the guide – honing your Level 50 amiibo’s skills and turning it into a champion!
+Just like a real player, amiibo need match experience and practice against different characters.

-Are you ready for things to get interesting?
-It’s time to take off the training wheels and really make your amiibo great.
+Now that your amiibo has reached Level 50, its training will become a bit more involved.
 Defense and counterattacks are important to your amiibo’s success, but its match experience is even more important.
-Your amiibo will need to be exposed to as many different fighters, stages, and situations as possible.
+Your amiibo will need to be exposed to as many fighters, stages, and situations as possible.

 Your Amiibo’s Match Experience

-Each character in the Super Smash Bros. roster has their own unique playstyle and a variety of different attacks to use.
-You should try your best to expose your amiibo to every fighter in the game.
-Here at Cloud Nine, we have guides for every amiibo character – so if you have any other amiibo characters left untrained, train them up with their own personalized character guide.
-You can then have your two amiibo fight each other, and they’ll both become stronger!
+Every character in the Super Smash Bros. roster has their own unique playstyle and a variety of attacks to use.
+Ideally, your amiibo will learn to play against all 58 fighters.
+Training guides for every amiibo are now available: so if any of yours are untrained, raise them with their own personalized character guide.
+You can then pit the two amiibo against each other in a battle, and they’ll both become stronger.

-Mirror Matches, Defense, and Counterattacks
+Mirror Matches, Defense, & Counterattacks

-As your amiibo’s knowledge of other characters expands, its knowledge of its own moveset will diminish.
-That is to say, your amiibo’s fighting skills will wear down over time.
-Don’t get me wrong, match experience is great – but too much of it at a time will weaken your amiibo’s overall abilities.
-Mirror matching your amiibo between battles against other characters is a great way to refresh its skills.
-In the previous section was a list of tips that specifically applied to your amiibo – refer back to that if you want to.
-Again, be sure to remain grounded and to play defensively.
+As your amiibo’s knowledge of other fighters grows, its grasp on its own moveset slowly fades away.
+More specifically, your amiibo’s fighting skills will wear down over time.
+Match experience is great, but too much of it at once is a bad thing.
+Mirror matching your amiibo between battles against other characters is a great way to refresh its skills while retaining its match experience.
+In the previous section was a list of tips that specifically applied to your amiibo’s character – refer back to that list if necessary.
+Once again, be sure to stay grounded and to play defensively.

-If your desire to read amiibo training guides and articles hasn’t been completely satisfied, there are some more posts here at Cloud Nine that you might like.
-The official amiibo tier list ranks every amiibo’s overall capabilities, and you might learn something new if you take a look at it.
+If your desire to read amiibo training guides and articles hasn’t been entirely fulfilled, there are some more posts here that you might like.
+The official amiibo tier list ranks every amiibo’s overall capabilities – you might even learn something new if you take a look at it.
 The FAQ is another good resource worth checking out.
 Alternatively, you can head to the master list of guides for even more amiibo training methods!